 Water Levels on Lake Michigan-Huron

-Here are five things to know about water levels on Lake Michigan for September 2022.
+Here are four things to know about water levels on Lake Michigan for September 2022.

 What are the current water levels on Lake Michigan?